A complete guide to evaluating assisted living communities so families can make confident, informed decisions.

 How long does an assisted living tour usually take?

-Most assisted living tours take between 30 minutes and one hour, depending on the size of the community and the number of questions you ask.
-Some communities also offer longer visits that include attending an activity or joining residents for a meal.
-Taking your time during the tour can help you better understand what daily life in the community feels like.
+Most assisted living tours last between 30 minutes and one hour, depending on the size of the community and the number of questions you ask.
+Some communities also offer extended visits that include attending an activity or joining residents for a meal.
+Taking your time during the tour can provide a better understanding of what daily life in the community is really like.

 Should my loved one come with me on the tour?